lkodinsson/MARS/Core/Characters/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

-**Duration:** 1 Turn

 Make a melee attack with +2 to hit against a target moving through your attack range.
 This maneuver can only be used if the target is moving a distance greater than 1m through your attack range, but not if that movement is from an evade action or defensive maneuver.
-If this attack hits, the target cannot move for the rest of their turn (their movement is stopped at the earliest point that they moved through your attack range).
+If this attack hits, their movement is stopped at the earliest point that they moved through your attack range.

 This maneuver cannot be used while prone.